 Join A Secret Italy

 Visiting Venice this year?
-Then there are six places close to Venice that you'll not want to miss out on.
+Then there are eight places close to Venice that you'll not want to miss out on.

-There's a map at the bottom of the page to show you where they are, but even the farthest is an easy 2-hour drive from Venice, and the first one is a short boat ride away.
-So rent yourself a car, try Discover Cars for the best deals, and head out on the trip of a lifetime.
+Even the farthest is an easy 2-hour drive from Venice, and the first one is a short boat ride away.
+So rent yourself a car—try Discover Cars for the best deals—and head out on the trip of a lifetime.

 Ready to go?
 We'll start with those nearest to Venice and move on to those farther away...